TsinghuaGIX/InnovationForSDGs/README.md

 ## Visual Programming

-* Programming is to turn user commands into language that computers can understand.
-* Traditional programming is the process of writing code using a programming language, such as Java, Python, or C++.
+Visual programming is a way of creating software programs or applications without writing code.
+Instead, icons, symbols, and flowcharts make such programs.
+Traditional programming is the process of writing code using a programming language, such as Java, Python, or C++.
 This method requires a deep understanding of programming concepts and syntax.

-* Visual programming is a way of creating software programs or applications without writing code.
-Instead, icons, symbols, and flowcharts make such programs.
+* Pros: Easier to learn and use
+* Cons: Limitation in customization and flexibility